oVirt/ovirt-site/source/release/4.4.0/index.md

 To learn about features introduced before 4.4.0, see the [release notes for previous versions](/documentation/#previous-release-notes).

-## BETA RELEASE
+## RELEASE CANDIDATE

-In order to install this Beta Release you will need to enable pre-release repository.
+In order to install this Release Candidate you will need to enable pre-release repository.

 `# yum install `[`http://resources.ovirt.org/pub/yum-repo/ovirt-release44-pre.rpm`](http://resources.ovirt.org/pub/yum-repo/ovirt-release44-pre.rpm)